xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Consequences

 This pattern facilitates the creation of more states for the game and changes to the ones already created.
 The creation of different states gives us freedom to differentiate behaviors depending on the actual stage in the game.
-There's also no need to use flags or complex if statements, however, this means that there will be more classes in the game.
+There's also no need to use flags or complex if statements.
+However, this means that there will be more classes in the game.

 ### v.
 Power Ups

 #### Problem in context

-The player may have different attributes/stats throughout the game.
+The player should have different attributes/stats/power-ups throughout the course of the game.

 #### The pattern

 To implement the power-ups we used the State Pattern.
-This pattern consists on creating an Interface (or an abstract class), *PlayerState* in our case, and create *powerUp* classes that implement it.
+This pattern consists on creating an Interface (or an abstract class), *PlayerState* in our case, and implementing it accordingly in the various power-ups that we want  to feature.
 The Player class stores the state and changes it's behavior according to it.

 #### Implementation